 Finally, we found this review helpful as it lays out the pros and cons of Constant Contact according to this user from Trust Radius.

-Now that you’ve heard reviews from real-life users of Constant Contact, we hope this helps make things clearer for you.
+Now that you’ve heard reviews from real-life users of Constant Contact, we hope this clarifies things for you.

 Read more: 5 of the Best ActiveCampaign Alternatives (Features, Pricing)